npradaschnor/Programming-and-Scripting-Project-2018/README.md

   return teststr  # otherwise return the string as is*
  ```

-<p align="justify"> Every time I tried to deal with dataset I couldn't because the last column contains text.
-Then, I've tried to delete the last column (named class), so I could get a dataset consisted only with numbers using pandas as it follows.</p>
+<p align="justify"> Then, I tried to delete the last column (named class), so I could get a dataset consisted only with numbers using pandas as it follows.</p>

 ``` python
 data = pandas.read_csv('data/iris.csv')  # select csv file